soocrates/Node_React_CRUD/README.md

-# 📚 Student Management System
+# 📚 Node_React_CRUD

-A robust Node.js application designed to efficiently manage student records.
+A robust Node.js application designed to efficiently test for various Purpose.
 Utilizing Express for the backend, MySQL for database management, and React for the frontend interface, this system facilitates CRUD operations with seamless CORS handling and environment variable management.

 ## 📋 Table of Contents